 Create ESR objects either using Swing client or Eclipse NWDS.
 We will have one Outbound Service Interface ‘PurchaseOrder_Out_Async’, and one iDoc receiver Inbound Service Interface ‘PORDCR1.FSHPORDCR’ for Amazon.
-Also, one dummy Inbound Service Interface for BC_TEST_RECEIVER since it’s a pass though through without mapping.
+Also, one dummy Inbound Service Interface for BC_TEST_RECEIVER since it’s a pass through without mapping.

 Operation mapping between XML File sender Service Interface and iDoc Receiver Inbound Interface should be created.
 Message Mapping for XML sender format and iDoc message type should be created as well.